The Key to Blessings

 For the Word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart. —Hebrews 4:12 God is at work in you.
 You can hinder His work, or receive it and let Him shape your present and future.
 There is a key to receiving the blessings that go with the process.

-Many of us started January 2017 off eagerly, with great intentions.
+As 2018 winds down and we start thinking about the New Year, this is when we start making those resolutions.
+Ready to start new!
 Exercise.
 Eat right.
+Get organized.
 Follow a program to help us grow spiritually.
 This is the year to get it right.

 When I was young, I studied the Word zealously, approaching the Bible with a list of questions, determined to find answers.
 Nothing wrong with that, except that often my motives were skewed by my desire to dazzle others with my vast Bible knowledge.
 But as I matured, the Word worked in my life.
 I began to realize the depth, the riches, the power God’s Word has in my life.
 I see something new every time I read even familiar passages and long told stories.
 Now, I can honestly say, I don’t know as much now as I thought I did 20 years ago.